ray-project/ray/doc/source/rllib/rllib-offline.rst

     )

 .. warning:: Don't override the ``batch_size`` in RLlib's ``map_batches_kwargs``.
 This usually leads to high performance degradations.
 Note, this ``batch_size`` differs from the `train_batch_size_per_learner`: the former specifies the batch size in transformations of
-    the streaming pipeline, while the latter defines the batch size used for training within each :py:class:`~ray.rllib.core.learner.learner.Learner`.
+    the streaming pipeline, while the latter defines the batch size used for training within each :py:class:`~ray.rllib.core.learner.learner.Learner` (the batch size of the actual model forward- and backward passes performed for training).

 Read Batch- and Buffer Sizes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~